ncborcherding/utility/README.md

 *****
 ### Getting Data

-Due to the size of the files, the processed 10x Genomics outputs and processed data outputs from the analytical pipeline are available here (link to come).
+Due to the size of the files, the processed 10x Genomics outputs and processed data outputs from the analytical pipeline are available [here](https://zenodo.org/record/4995299).

 *****
 ### Citations